I'm Anella. It's great to meet you!

 I'm living proof that our life's stories are our greatest teachers, if we are willing to see the truth of them.

-I share my story as a way of helping you write yours.
+I share my stories as a way of helping you write yours.

 I am no smarter, nor braver, nor more capable than you.